 |Strong subject knowledge?||Yes.
 Don’t worry if you completed your degree a few years ago and feel that you need a refresher course in some subject areas.
 Subject Knowledge Enhancement (SKE) courses are available to top up your subject knowledge (see below).|

 |Ability to work effectively as part of a group?||Yes|

 If you can answer YES to these criteria, please get in touch

 Subject Knowledge Enhancement (SKE)

-Don’t hold back from applying for teacher training due to your subject confidence – you can top up your subject knowledge before you start your course with us and we can support you by directing you towards resources.
+Don’t hold back from applying for teacher training due to your subject confidence – if necessary, you can top up your subject knowledge before you start your course with us and we can support you by directing you towards resources.

-You can also complete an SKE courses which are available in: Maths, Physics, Languages, Chemistry, Computing, Biology, Geography, English, RS and Design and Technology.
+You can also complete an SKE courses which are available in Maths, Physics, Languages, Chemistry, Computing, Biology, Geography, English, RS and Design and Technology.
 Previously these have been fully funded by the Department for Education and we are expecting funding details for this year in November/December 2020.

 We will work with you to identify your need for an SKE as part of our selection process, usually at interview.
 If we feel you need to enhance your knowledge, but have potential to be a great teacher, we’ll offer you a teacher training place on the condition that you complete an SKE course.
 See https://getintoteaching.education.gov.uk/explore-my-options/teacher-training-routes/subject-knowledge-enhancement-ske-courses for more details.